 Just look at most of the so called savoury items in your kitchen cupboards and you will see exactly what I mean.
 Sauces, pickles, gravy powder, stock cubes, potato chips and most convenience foods ALL contain sugar in some form.
 They will be more than likely disguised under a different term or chemical name that you won’t recognise.

 Astonishingly, there are over 50 chemical names for sugar.

 I know I may have gone to extremes with my no sugar diet, but that’s just me, and was part of my research into the low sugar diet.
 I would recommend you cut down slowly, or just cut down your refined sugars and still eat whole fruits for sweetness.

 I didn’t stick to this extreme way of eating for good, even though I felt fabulous and learnt a lot about myself.
 It’s just not practical to give up all sugar forever, however it is VITAL to cut down if you eat the average American diet.

 Everything in moderation is a good motto, and 90/10 seems to be the right ratio that keeps me fit and healthy.
 That’s 90% good stuff and and 10% for treats.

 Building new neural pathways in your brain

-Here are some of my favorite ways to cut down sugar and nip those sugar cravings in the bud.
-They pretty much always work for me and have helped me transform my health and body for the better.
+Here are some of my favourite ways to cut down sugar and nip those sugar cravings in the bud.
+They pretty much always work and have helped me transform my health and body for the better.